John R. and Pamela Egan Professor

 A free onscreen keyboard program for use with Camera Mouse is available at midastouch.org.
 A free two-level onscreen keyboard program for use with Camera Mouse and EagleEyes is available at staggeredspeech.org.
 The Staggered Speech program is based on the spelling method developed by Rick Hoyt and his brother.

 For the past several years Adam Brasel, of the Marketing Department, and I have been examining aspects of the effects of technology and new media on consumer behavior and psychology.
 Adam and I have formed the Marketing Interfaces Lab at BC.
 Here is an article from Boston College Magazine that describes our work.
+This work approaches human-computer interaction from a different direction.

 Spring semester 2004 I was a Visiting Professor at the Media Lab at MIT, where I did some work on design.